A Latin Flair

 • Shred the meat by pulling it apart with two forks.

 • This step is KEY!
 You want those edges brown and crispy for a true Carnitas.
 I use a broiler method rather than a skillet because I can crisp up a large quantity on a sheet pan.
-However, browning the meat in a cast-iron skillet on the stovetop works fantastic too).
+However, browning the meat in a on the stovetop works fantastic too).

 • When it is time to serve, turn the oven to the “high” broil setting.
 Spread the shredded pork onto a sheet pan lined with foil.
 Drizzle some of the crockpot juices onto the meat.